aroberge/reeborg-world-creation/about/checklist.md

 * _The mini-language should be **simple **in both its syntax and semantics._

-  * Using the simple function based approach, with instructions like `move()` and `turn_left()`, and using Python as the basic programming language \(limiting to simple constructs\) meets this requirement - especially if one initially uses the fake Python keyword, `repeat n:` that I added to replace the standard construct `for variable in range(n):`; see the appendix on `repeat` for more details.
+  * Using the simple function based approach, with instructions like `move()` and `turn_left()`, and using Python as the basic programming language \(limiting to simple constructs\) meets this requirement - especially if one initially uses the fake Python keyword, `repeat n:` that I added to replace the standard construct `for variable in range(n):`; see the section on `repeat` for more details.

 * ... _most operations performed by the actor should make visible changes in the microworld represented on the screen._